- Co-founder of the International Solidarity Movement (ISM) with Adam Shapiro (her husband), Ghassan Andoni, and George Rishmawi

 In May 2002, Arraf was one of ten international activists who slipped past Israeli security forces and entered Bethlehem’s Church of the Nativity to bring supplies to Palestinian terrorists who were holding the clergy and staff as hostages inside.

-In 2008, Arraf became chair of the newly formed Free Gaza Movement (FGM), a pro-Hamas entity that sent numerous flotillas to Gaza in an effort to break Israel’s “siege” of that city’s seaport.
+From 2008-12, Arraf served as board chair of the newly formed Free Gaza Movement (FGM), a pro-Hamas entity that sent numerous flotillas to Gaza in an effort to break Israel’s “siege” of that city’s seaport.
 “It is crucial that we continue sending boats to Gaza to challenge Israel’s criminal closure of the strip” and its efforts to “deliberately deny an entire people their human rights,” Arraf said in 2009.
 In an FGM flotilla that sailed that summer, Arraf was aboard the boat Spirit of Humanity and was arrested by Israeli commandos who boarded the vessel when it was about 25 miles from Gaza.
 And in May 2010 she was aboard one of the smaller boats in yet another flotilla whose refusal to cooperate with Israeli authorities infamously resulted in a deadly conflict with Israeli commandos.
 Undeterred, Arraf in October 2011 said: “[W]e will keep coming, wave after wave, by air, sea, and land, to challenge Israel’s illegal policies towards Gaza and all of Palestine.
 Our movement will not stop or be stopped until Palestine is free.”

 Since August 2011, Arraf has worked as an independent consultant in the areas of “international law, human rights, grassroots organizing, nonviolent resistance, public advocacy, [and] Palestine.”
 In 2012-13 she was a consultant and program advisor with the Al-Quds University School of Law’s Human Rights Clinic.
 And in 2013-14 she served as an appellate court attorney with the New York State Supreme Court.